sendtoshailesh/ec2-shailesh/README.md

 ------------------------------------------------------------------------------------

-Certainly!
-Here's a summary of the code in GitHub README format:

-# Auto Scaling Group Setup with AWS CLI
+# ec2-autoscaling.sh: Auto Scaling Group Setup with AWS CLI

 This repository contains AWS CLI commands to set up and configure an Auto Scaling group for maintaining high availability.